Galaxy Z Fold 2 rumors and leaks so far: Is that a hole-punch display?

 A notch the size of my thumb on the original Galaxy Fold's 7.3-inch internal screen was one of the phone's most enduring drawbacks.
 According to one rumor from prolific leaker Ice Universe, that'll go away for good.

-The July 28 leak also seems to confirm the rumored hole-punch display, though it's difficult to see in the image.
+The July 28 leak also seemed to confirm the rumored hole-punch display, though it's difficult to see in the image.

+A second photo leak, first reported by MySmartPrice, showed the Galaxy Z Fold 2 design in more detail and higher resolution, revealing not only a hole-punch camera but also a much larger cover display, slimmer bezels compared with the original Galaxy Fold and a triple camera setup.
+The photos showed two color options for the Fold, Mystic Black and Mystic Bronze.

 Samsung Unpacked trailer